-If you have a fact-finding phone interview with a claims examiner
+If you have a fact-finding phone interview

-If you voluntarily left your job or were fired, we will call to ask you for more information about your separation.
-Your employer may be invited to participate in this conference call.
+If you voluntarily left your job or were fired, we will contact you by phone or by email for more information about your separation.
+Your employer may be contacted to participate.

-- Caller ID shows the telephone numbers of the claims examiner as private, unknown, out-of-area, anonymous, etc. If your phone has other features or devices to block calls, those features should be turned off on the day of your appointment.
-You must accept this call: You will be considered as failing to appear if we cannot reach you for this interview. - If we determine that you are not eligible to receive unemployment insurance benefits, you may appeal this decision.
+- If your fact-finding interview is by phone, your caller ID will show the telephone number of the claims examiner as private, unknown, out-of-area, anonymous, etc. If your phone has other features or devices to block calls, those features should be turned off on the day of your appointment.
+You must accept this call; you will be considered as failing to appear if we cannot reach you for this interview. - If your fact-finding interview is by email, we will email you a questionnaire to the email address we have on file.
+If you do not respond to this questionnaire by the deadline, your eligibility for benefits may be affected. - If we determine that you are not eligible to receive unemployment insurance benefits, you may appeal this decision.
 (See the Appeal Tribunal section for more information.)